-The obligation to operate PAYE/NICs remains with the end user if it does not meet its responsibilities, e.g. if it fails to provide an SDS before the first payment is made.
-In addition, HMRC has power to transfer PAYE/NICs liability from the agency to the end-user if there is no realistic prospect of recovery from the agency within a reasonable period, unless this is due to a genuine commercial business failure.
+The obligation to operate PAYE/NICs remains with the end user if it does not meet its responsibilities, e.g., if it fails to provide an SDS before the first payment is made.
+In addition, HMRC has power to transfer PAYE/NICs liability from the agency to the enduser if there is no realistic prospect of recovery from the agency within a reasonable period.
+HMRC has confirmed in its guidance that it will generally not exercise this power if the failure to account for the PAYE//NICs is due to a genuine commercial business failure.